dejvi1-tech/esimal/ROAMIFY_API_FIXES.md

 # Roamify API Pagination Fixes

 ## Problem
 The sync function was calling the Roamify API with invalid pagination parameters (`page` and `limit`) causing a 400 error on page 1.
+Additionally, the frontend was only showing 50 packages instead of the total count of 11k+ packages.

 ## Root Cause
 According to the [Roamify API documentation](https://docs.getroamify.com/), the `/api/esim/packages` endpoint: